 The grip of the AHAR Plus is fine on dry surfaces but when running on the wet pavement I did experience some shifting when rounding tight corners and it was hard to run with confidence.
 I also ran in some ice and snow and regretted it, almost falling on my butt while descending a steep hill.
 Most running shoes struggle in these conditions but the Glideride 2 was more like skates.

 I ran in the Glideride 2 on some cold and windy days and my foot never felt cold.

 The thickness of the upper seemed to prevent wind from penetrating my toes.
 This is a good thing in cold weather but I’m not sure how it will be on hot summer days.
 I did get to run in these shoes while in Florida during the winter with the weather in the mid 70 degrees and it was not too bad but definitely not super breathable.

 Stoutly built for frequent use

 I’m very impressed with the build quality of the Glideride 2.
 The materials used in this shoe are of high quality and I think you could get several hundred miles out of it.
 I don’t foresee any holes forming on the upper based on the thickness and flexibility of the mesh material.
 As mentioned, the AHAR Plus midsole is very durable and should not break down for a long time.
-The FlyteFoam midsole is supposed to be more durable than other midsole foams but only time will tell how resilient it remains.
+The FlyteFoam midsole is more durable than other midsole foams.